 For most contractors, on the surface, operating under an umbrella company appears to be the easiest way to work.
-You don’t have to worry about the paperwork involved with tax and invoicing and all your tax and NI is deducted before you receive payment.
+You don’t have to worry about the paperwork involved with tax and invoicing – plus your Income Tax and National Insurance is deducted before you receive payment.

-However, you will receive a salary that is subject to full PAYE Tax and NI and be liable for the same tax as a regular employee.
+However, you will receive a salary that is subject to full PAYE Tax and National Insurance and be liable for the same tax as a regular employee.

 Contracting through your own limited company is the most tax-efficient way of contracting and an option almost any accountant will recommend for those expecting to earn over £25k per year.

 Operating through your own limited company does require some additional administration work, but with the support from the right accountant, can take as little as 10 – 15 minutes a month.
 But for a few minutes a week it is worth it, as our 15,000 contractor clients would agree.

 As a limited company, you are entitled to a wider range of expenses than you